click on a holiday | ||||

 And some were made by using the movie's video and adding music of my choice - Peter, Paul and Mary's "Cruel War" playing over G.W.
 Griffith's silent film America.

 Here are some of the clips to give you an idea of what I've done.
 All the songs in the complete video last until the last note is played.
 The clips that you will see have all been cut short to save time, but still give you a flavor for the video.
+I couldn't do much with the audio and video fades, so they are a little abrupt in this sample. |

 I use this fella on fivver.com for the narration.
 I think he's great, and you sure can't beat the price.